Khan Sarwar Murshid: Personal life

-Sarwar Murshid married Nurjahan Beg, also spelt Noor Jehan, the fourth daughter of Ayub Hussain Beg and Bibi Khatimunnissa, from Lalgola, Murshidabad, on 14 August 1948.
-Murshid's eldest son, Khan Ahmed Sayeed Murshid, is an economist and is the current Director General of Bangladesh Institute of Development Studies.
-He is also the executive director of Shabab Murshid Development Foundation (SMDF).
-Murshid's daughter Tazeen Mahnaz Murshid was a professor of history at BRAC University. and has set up the Mrs Noor Jehan and Prof Khan Sarwar Murshid Trust Fund with the Asiatic Society of Bangladesh.
-The inaugural lecture by eminent jurist Dr Kamal Hossain focused on Dhaka University and its role in shaping Bangladesh Society and was delivered on Tuesday 20 December 2016.
-Sharmeen Soneya Murshid runs a prominent development NGO called Brotee and Khan Ahmad Nuwayid Murshid has joined BRAC University administration.
-Now his younger daughter Sharmeen Murshid is a member of the advisory council of the Bangladesh interim government.
+Sarwar Murshid married Nurjahan Beg, also spelled Noor Jehan, the fourth daughter of Ayub Hussain Beg and Bibi Khatimunnissa, from Lalgola, Murshidabad, on 14 August 1948.
+Murshid's eldest son, Khan Ahmed Sayeed Murshid, is an economist and is the current director general of the Bangladesh Institute of Development Studies.
+He is also the executive director of the Shabab Murshid Development Foundation (SMDF).
+Murshid's daughter Tazeen Mahnaz Murshid was a professor of history at BRAC University.
+She has set up the Mrs Noor Jehan and Prof Khan Sarwar Murshid Trust Fund with the Asiatic Society of Bangladesh.
+The inaugural lecture by eminent jurist Kamal Hossain focused on Dhaka University and its role in shaping Bangladesh society, and was delivered on Tuesday, 20 December 2016.
+Sharmeen Murshid runs a prominent development NGO called Brotee, and Khan Ahmad Nuwayid Murshid has joined BRAC University administration.
+Now Sharmeen Murshid is a member of the advisory council of the Bangladesh interim government.